 Overseeing a company's information technology activities is a significant challenge for directors.
 The pace of change in this area is rapid, the subject matter is complicated, and the highly technical language used to describe emerging technologies and evolving risks makes this a challenging area.
 And many companies are relying more and more on technology to get ahead, often prompting substantial changes in how they operate.
 On the other hand, cyber risk impacts nearly all companies and is top of mind for directors.
-All of these factors can make the board’s IT oversight responsibility appear harder than it is.
+All of these factors can make the board’s IT oversight responsibility appear harder than perhaps it really is.

 What can the board do to enhance the IT oversight role?
 Structured frameworks for IT professionals and management already exist; however, they are not designed with the board's oversight role in mind.
 To fill this void, PwC developed Directors and IT―What Works Best: A user-friendly board guide for effective information technology oversight, which introduces our IT Oversight Framework, to help boards figure out the most effective way to oversee IT at their companies.